Faculty by Specialty

 The Section of Anesthesiology and Pain Medicine is comprised of board-certified anesthesiologists, four residents-in-training, and eight technicians, dedicated exclusively to providing the highest quality of anesthesia to small and large animals referred to our hospitals.
 Our section provides sedation, general anesthesia, regional anesthesia, and acute pain management for approximately 3,000 patients requiring surgical or diagnostic procedures every year.
 Because a large percentage of our case load is composed of high-risk patients, we are equipped and trained to deliver the most advanced anesthetic techniques available.
 We provide general anesthesia for emergency procedures after hours and during weekends and holidays.

-Miller, Julia E. - Section Chief
+Perry, Pamela - Section Chief

 The Animal Behavior Clinic helps owners solve behavior problems with their companion animals.
 Common problems are aggression or destructiveness by dogs and house soiling or aggression in cats.

 The Cornell Veterinary Biobank collects, processes and stores blood and tissue samples from multiple animal species, benefiting from a close relationship between the College’s hospital and with strategic partnerships.
 We are a non-profit recognized core resource for researchers around the world, providing access to high quality samples associated with accurate clinical data.